 The last time we watched Nasa and Tsukasa, they attended a festival together.
 But the second season will need to back up the plot by many chapters in order for the future to make sense.

 They were living in the bathhouse after their Tokyo apartment was destroyed in a fire caused by a fluke lightning strike.
 Well, nobody told Chitose what happened so she’s pretty shocked in Episode 11 when she shows up where the apartment should be only to see construction.

 It’s hinted pretty strongly that Chitose believes Tsukasa would survive the fire while Nasa would not.
 So, Chitose is relieved to learn both were in Nara when the fire happened.

 It just so happens that Tsukasa was walking by on an errand.
 Chitose demands to know where she was living, but Tsukasa is able to give the gullible girl the slip… or so she thought.
 Chitose manages to follow Tsukasa home and meets Kaname and Aya Arisugawa.

-Nasa finally presents Tsukasa with her very first smartphone.
+With the big date out of the way, Nasa finally presents Tsukasa with her very first smartphone.
 She has fun adding friends on the Line app and talking to Siri, but she’s also worried about those Zoltaxian aliens…